DataDog/documentation/content/ja/integrations/rsyslog.md

 {{% site-region region="eu" %}}

-8. (オプション) Rsyslog から Datadog アカウントに送信されるログに TLS Encryption を追加します。
+8. (Optional) Add TLS Encryption to logs sent from Rsyslog to your Datadog account:
-   1. `rsyslog-gnutls` と `ca-certificates` パッケージをインストールします。
+   1. Install the `rsyslog-gnutls` and `ca-certificates` packages:
       ```shell
       sudo yum install rsyslog-gnutls ca-certificates
       ```

-   2. 以下の行を `/etc/rsyslog.d/datadog.conf` ファイルの末尾に追加します。
+   2. Add the following line to the bottom of your `/etc/rsyslog.d/datadog.conf` file:
       ```conf
       ## Define the destination for the logs
       $DefaultNetstreamDriverCAFile /etc/pki/ca-trust/extracted/pem/tls-ca-bundle.pem